Guide to Importing NetSuite Transactions

 Importing Bank Data

 The system does not have a direct connection to your bank.
 If you’re wondering how to import credit card transactions into NetSuite (or any other type of financial data) it can be done manually or through automation.
-Any type of bank statement, vendor bill, or journal entry import must first be downloaded to Excel and saved in a CSV file.
+Any type of bank statement, vendor bill, or journal entry import can be downloaded to Excel and saved in a CSV file.
 Here are a few NetSuite tips to ensure your financial data is transferred properly:

 Test it Out